Yashwantkumar2005/Package-Manager/README.md

 | `DB_PORT` | MySQL port | `3306` |

 These must be set in both `database.py` (lines 7–14 and 91–96) and `gui_package_manager.py` (lines 16–26).

-## Acknowledgments

-- Built with Python Tkinter for the GUI
-- Uses mysql-connector-python for database connectivity
-- Inspired by package management systems like npm, pip, and apt